The reasons for taking a course are:

 Courses will vary in length depending on the topic but will consist of modules that generally have three components: video lectures, online LawMeets® exercises and online discussions.
 Often courses will also offer live Q&A panels.

 The course is divided into modules that will cover specific topics.
-For each topic, participants will be given access to a 30-45 minute video lecture.
+For each topic, participants will be given access to video lectures.
 These lectures are prepared by an expert in the field and are designed to provide an overview of the topic sufficient to enable the participants to complete the associated online LawMeets® exercise.

 Throughout the platform participants are provided the opportunity to make and reply to comments, creating discussion threads.
 The faculty and experts will be monitoring and participating in these discussions.
 These discussion threads provide the entire community of participants, faculty and experts the chance to explore in depth the issues raised in the course.